LouisCHague/strongman/README.md

 - Strongwoman Clusters: Despite a smaller dataset (N=73), past WSW champions (e.g., Andrea Thompson, Donna Moore) formed a distinct grouping, with emerging athletes positioned for future success.

 ![My Image](Images/strongwomancompletecluster.png)

+### Project Limitations
+- This project highlighted the importance of thoroughly considering the potential uses and limitations of data before beginning the collection process.
+In hindsight, I should have more carefully evaluated how the data could be leveraged to draw meaningful conclusions.
+Whilst this project was an enjoyable experience, and I learned Selenium for web scraping, a more thoughtful and strategic approach to data collection at the outset would have helped in aligning the project goals with the available data

+### Conclusion
+This analysis challenges the binary classification of strongman athletes (static vs. mobile lifters) by revealing nuanced strength profiles.
+Key takeaways:
+- Elite strongman competitors exhibit distinct lifting trends, with specialisation playing a major role in competition success.
+- Deadlift strength may influence pressing performance, particularly in Log and Axle Lift development.
+- Strongwoman data requires expansion to fully understand performance clustering and emerging trends.
+- This project lays the groundwork for future strength analysis research, emphasizing the need for longitudinal tracking and biomechanical integration for improved strongman performance modeling.